As you may already know, I work with the best clients.

 Don’t wait to create your contingency plan in the middle of a storm!

-When considering who is a reliable second-in-command, the #1 requirement is that they are trustworthy.
+The number one consideration for who is a reliable second-in-command is that they are trustworthy.

-Ideally, this person has demonstrated that you can trust them with your life and your assets.
+Ideally, this person has demonstrated that you can trust them with your life and assets.